taijackt/Side-Projects-Profile/index.md

 - The camera in exit will capture the image and do re-identification with the images saved by the first camera.
 - Can be used in queue management to record their waiting time.

-> All the projects are belowed are done on kaggle and not yet modified into a github repo.
+# Other projects on kaggle

 [**Churning cusomter prediction**](https://github.com/taijackt/Data-science-projects-profile/blob/gh-pages/projects/churning-customers-eda-lgbm-smote-0-94-recall.ipynb)
 - Imbalanced data, only 16.07% customers who have churned.